FoaadFakour/FoaadFakour/README.md

 🎓 Master's in Computer Science — Sapienza University of Rome
 🔌 Background in Computer Networks | Passionate about Software Engineering & ML
-🌍 Based in Rome, looking to work in London (UK Skilled Worker Visa ready)
+🌍 Based in Rome, looking to work

 ## 👨‍💻 Technologies I Use